PC candidate Roshan Nallaratnam under investigation after allegedly making threats during campaign: police | Globalnews.ca

 “Allegations of intimidation and retribution by a member of our police services and a candidate for high office needs to be taken with the utmost seriousness.
 It is incumbent on Ford to demonstrate his standards,” the statement continued.

-Global News contacted Nallaratnam for comment but has yet to receive a response by time of publication.

-On his PC party candidate page, it says Roshan has served as a Toronto police officer for the past nine years.
+On his PC party candidate page, it says Nallaratnam has served as a Toronto police officer for the past nine years.

 —With files from Jamie Mauracher